My Favorite: 0 projects

 Find Your Home

 Acquisition of a new property in Cyprus is subject to VAT (Value Added Tax).
-Acquisition of a resale property as well as a new property, planning permit for which was obtained before May 1st, 2004 is VAT exempt.
-However, this does not mean that purchasing resale properties is more lucrative but rather the opposite as described below.
+Acquisition of a resale property as well as a new property, planning permit for which was obtained before May 1st, 2004 is VAT exempt (such property is subject to another tax - Transfer Fee)

 Property and applicant requirements for obtaining a reduced VAT rate